Easy recipe for a homemade Italian Dressing packed with flavor and sweetened with a touch of honey. So much better than the packets and bottles!

 You’ll need to dissolve about 1/4 cup of sugar in one tablespoon of water to make that substitution.
 You want to dissolve the sugar in water first so there aren’t any sugar crystals left in the dressing.

-I’m not sure it would be an Italian dressing without Italian seasoning, so that’s an obvious choice.
+Italian seasoning is an obvious choice.
 Our recipe uses extra oregano, but it can easily be omitted.

-The best part about making your own Italian dressing is that you can add and omit whatever seasonings and spices you like.
+The best part about making your own is that you can add and omit whatever seasonings and spices you like.
 You aren’t doing that with a packet mix.

-In my opinion, grated parmesan cheese adds a ton of flavor to Italian dressing.
+In my opinion, grated parmesan cheese adds a ton of flavor.

 I don’t bother grating my own cheese, but that doesn’t mean you can’t.
 I used the cheaper stuff from the green can.
 It’s convenient and quick!